eliasb/dfdocker/database/README.md

 > **Note:**
 >
 > If you have just made changes to your database, it would be advisable to wait for, at list, 2 minutes before stopping your container.
-This will give time for **"cron"** to synchronize your **"MySQL"** Docker Container database with this backup folder.
+This will give enough time for **"cron"** to synchronize your **"MySQL"** Docker Container database with this backup folder.